Justine Ruszczyk memorial held in Minneapolis

 Her friends have said the concern Ruszczyk showed that night for a possible assault victim was characteristic of her caring nature.

 Video of Ruszczyk rescuing a group of ducklings from a storm drain, carrying them out in her skirt and reuniting them with their mother nearby, was another example, friends and family have said.
-They planned to show that video at the memorial.
+They showed the video at the memorial.

-"Her message is of love and peace and nonviolence.
-She inspired us with example of how she chose to live her life," the spiritual community wrote on her memorial page.
+Damon said Ruszczyk, despite being very dirty from the sewer, was overcome with happiness after helping the ducks.

-"She had a great joy in spiritual growth that inspired those around her."
+"She came home that night and said, 'I just reached utopia.'
+She leaned against the wall and looked up.
+I thought it might be (that) somebody had a breakthrough or something really big.
+(But she said) 'I rescued eight ducklings.'"

 No body camera video